 In many circumstances, to be tolerant is seen as a virtue.
 And certainly, when aspiring to greater open-mindedness and diversity, it is.
 But when it comes to culture management, the act of tolerating becomes far more insidious.
 What you tolerate will always become the lowest common denominator in your organization.
 It will determine the culture you create around you.
 Tolerate mediocrity–or worse–and that is what you will end up with.
 Walk past point-scoring, blame, or arrogance, and they will become prevalent in your culture.
 Master the art of not tolerating such things, and you will witness rapid culture change.

-Simply choosing the behaviors you want to eliminate from your culture and focusing relentlessly on not tolerating them should be fairly straightforward, right?
+Simply choosing the behaviours you want to eliminate from your culture and focusing relentlessly on not tolerating them should be fairly straightforward, right?
 But this process hits at the heart of something most of us would prefer to avoid – the difficult conversation.
 It’s so much easier to say nothing, especially when performance numbers are good.
 It takes courage to speak up, but it becomes easier when those at the top are clear on the standards and values they expect within their culture.

 When former Toshiba Corp chief executive and president Hisao Tanaka was forced to resign last year due to an accounting scandal, it emerged that Tanaka himself was aware of the financial malpractice that had been going on for years.
 He also knew that the culture was such that employees were too afraid to question it.
 By ignoring this from the first moment he had an inkling of bad practice, Tanaka tolerated the issue, allowing it to snowball.